abigailjeanswanson/do-ho-mania/do-ho-mania/index.md

   position="top"
   image-path="images/living-room-1911.jpg"
   above-box-space = "100vh"
   box-content='"The woman made a failure of her whole life and left, when she died, a memory of an unhappy home for her family.
-Yet she died in what should ahve been her prime, believing she had sacrificed her life upon the altar of domestic duty, and had not been appreciated."
+Yet she died in what should have been her prime, believing she had sacrificed her life upon the altar of domestic duty, and had not been appreciated."

    -Ella Wheeler Wilcox'
 %}